kgunasek-projects/Statistica-PMML/README.md

 2. **Auto.csv**

-	The Auto dataset consists information about the gas mileage, cylinders, horsepower, and other information for 392 vehicles.
+	The Auto dataset consists of information about the fuel mileage, cylinders, horsepower, and other information for 392 vehicles.

 	*Columns*: mpg, cylinders, displacement, horsepower, weight, acceleration, model_year, origin